SIBarcodeNetwork/ReadtheDocsMaster/Docs/annotating_fims_lims.rst

 .. _relink_trace_files-link:

-Re-link trace files to assemblies
+Re-link Trace Files to Assemblies
 ---------------------------------

 For various reasons, trace files can become unlinked from the assembly file in Geneious Prime, and this may prevent the “Annotate with FIMS/LIMS Data'' function from working.